Walk: Wessenden and West Nab

 Parking: Free of charge (Grid Reference SE 077 075)

-Refreshments: Snoopy's snack van on the A635 Holmfirth to Greenfield road at the junction with Wessenden Head Road.
-The Huntsman Inn and The Ford Inn are on the A635 towards Holmfirth.
-Shops, cafes and pubs available in both Meltham and Holmfirth.
+Refreshments: Occasional snack van on the A635 Holmfirth to Greenfield road at the junction with Wessenden Head Road.
+Otherwise, Meltham or Holmfirth for shops, pubs, and cafes.

 Route: Grab my free GPX download of the route on Outdooractive